 Over the years, I have seen an increasing number of medical malpractice claims arising from the alleged failure to identify obstructive sleep apnea (OSA) when clearing a patient for anesthesia, surgery, and even opiate based pain management, whether it be perioperative pain management or other acute pain management.
-Unquestionably, any patient undergoing general anesthesia for surgery is at significantly increased risk with OSA than otherwise.
-As a result, they are placed in higher risk categories.
-But what about the non-surgical patient admitted for acute pain management?

 While any relationship between alleged opioid induced respiratory depression (OIRD) and OSA has not been conclusively confirmed, there is evidence to indicate that patients with OSA may be at higher risk of OIRD, and therefore, a physician considering prescribing opioids to such patients should proceed cautiously.